Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Preparation: Notions and Notation

 To treat integers as binary strings, we use the following simple encoding schemes.
 For any positive integer $k$, the notation $bin(k)$ denotes the binary representation of $k$ leading with $1$.
-For convenience, we also set $bin(0)$ to be the empty string $\lambda$.
-We further translate integers $k$ to binary strings $trans(k)$ as follows: $0$ is translated into $trans(0)=\lambda$, a positive integer $k$ is translated into $trans(k)=1bin(k)$, and a negative integer $-k$ for $k>0$ is interpreted as $trans(-k)=0bin(k)$.
+Additionally, we set $bin(0)$ to be the empty string $\lambda$.
+We further translate integers $k$ to binary strings $trans(k)$ as follows: $0$ is translated into $trans(0)=\lambda$, a positive integer $k$ is translated into $trans(k)=1bin(k)$, and a negative integer $-k$ for $k>0$ is interpreted as $trans(-k)=0bin(k)$ in Section \ref{sec:functional-operation}.